liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/06-validating-modules-against-the-target-platform/02-modifying-the-target-platforms-capabilities.markdown

 Be sure to replace the `PROJECT_NAME` filler with your module's name (e.g., `test-api`).

-If you prefer to disable the Target Platform plugin all together, you can add a slightly different directive to your `build.gradle` file:
+If you prefer to disable the Target Platform plugin altogether, you can add a slightly different directive to your `build.gradle` file:

     targetPlatform {